MohsenKashefi/rt_assignment/README.md

     # Check user input
     if input is 'd':
         # Get new goal coordinates from user
-        get new goal coordinates from user
+        new_goal_coordinates = get_user_input("Enter new goal coordinates (x, y): ")

-        # Create and send new goal to action server
+        # Create a new PlanningGoal message
+        new_goal = create_planning_goal(new_goal_coordinates)

-        create and send new goal to action server
+        # Send new goal to action server
+        send_goal_to_action_server(new_goal)

     elif input is 'q':
         # Cancel current goal if exists
+        cancel_current_goal()

+# Function to get new goal coordinates from the user
+function get_user_input(prompt):
+    display prompt to user
+    wait for user input
+    return user_input

+# Function to create a new PlanningGoal message
+function create_planning_goal(coordinates):
+    create a new PlanningGoal message
+    set the target pose with provided coordinates return the PlanningGoal message

+# Function to send a new goal to the action server
+function send_goal_to_action_server(goal):
+    send the provided goal to the Planning action server

-        cancel current goal if exists
+# Function to cancel the current goal
+function cancel_current_goal():
+    check if there is an active goal if active goal exists:
+        cancel the active goal
+        log information about goal cancellation